laicasaane/simple_setup_ecs_2d/README.md

 - Remove `[BurstCompile]` on some `ISystem` methods and document the reason.

+### Version 4.0.3

+- Remove redundant queries and code from some initialization systems.
+- Utilize `Unity.Mathematics.Geometry.MinMaxAABB` for `WorldBoundary` component.
+(Thank @IAFahim)
+- Add `OmitLinkedEntityGroupFromPrefabInstance` component to prefab entities to remove LinkedEntityGroup component from instance entities.
+Because the entities should be simple, without a hierarchy, the existence of LEG is unnecessary.
+- Upgrade to Unity 6000.0.54

 ## Credits

 - GandalfHardcore - Pixel Art Character Pack: https://gandalfhardcore.itch.io/free-pixel-art